max22-/uxn-esp32/README.md

 pio run -t upload
 ```

+Do not forget to edit User_Setup.h in the TFT_eSPI lib directory (to configure the screen pins).

 I will try to make it buildable with Arduino IDE as well in the future.

 The roms must be in the "data" folder. (they are uploaded with "pio run -t uploadfs").